The climate initiative in Denmark

 The Danish climate initiative up to 2030

-As part of the target of the 2030 framework of the quota sector there is a goal that 27 % of the energy consumption of the countries shall be based on renewable energy.
-The government will strive to make Denmark go even further than this with an ambitious target that 50 % of Denmark's energy demand should be covered by renewable energy by 2030.
+As part of the 2030 climate and energy framework, Denmark strives to go even further than the 27% renewables target.
+Denmark has set an ambitious target that 50 % of the nation’s energy demand will be covered by renewable energy by 2030.

 The government's 2050 target